Fayetteville 70 Excellent

 What's it like Living in Fayetteville?

-Fayetteville, Georgia is a medium-sized city with a population of 17,902 inhabitants.
+Fayetteville is a medium-sized city located in the state of Georgia.
+The city has a population of 18,321 inhabitants.
 Fayetteville is known to be an ethnically diverse city.
 The two most common races are White (43%) and Black or African American (39%).
 When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
 Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Fayetteville offers up a higher than average one way commute time of 34 minutes.

-Using data and statistics Fayetteville has received a livability score of 71/100.
-This score is ranked in the 80th percentile when compared to all other cities.
+Fayetteville has a livability score of 71/100 and is ranked #77 in Georgia and #6,238 in the USA.
 There are nine total categories that create the livability score.
-Fayetteville ranks well for crime (A-), cost of living (B-), education (A-), employment (B) and housing (A+) Fayetteville does not fare well for the following: amenities (F).
-It might be a smart idea to take a closer look at each category to find out why.
+Fayetteville scores well for crime (B), cost of living (B), education (B+), employment (B) and housing (A+) On a less positive note, Fayetteville does not have favorable ranks for the following: amenities (F).
+If we take a look at the data, we can find out why.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Fayetteville is actually affordable.
-The median home price for Fayetteville homes is $238,300, which is 56.4% higher than the Georgia average.
-If we take a closer look at the affordability of homes in Fayetteville, we’ll see that the home price to income ratio is 3.2, which is 6.7% higher than the Georgia average.
+Assuming that Fayetteville meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Fayetteville.
+Everything else becomes a lot less important if it turns out that home prices in Fayetteville are simply unattainable.
+The median home price for Fayetteville homes is $432,184, which is 55.4% higher than the Georgia average.
+If we take a closer look at the affordability of homes in Fayetteville, we’ll see that the home price to income ratio is 3.9, which is 5.4% higher than the Georgia average.

 Best Places to Live in and Around Fayetteville